gragas/fph/README.md

 ## License and Redistribution

 This project is licensed under the GNU GENERAL PUBLIC LICENSE.
-Feel free to copy, modify, and redistribute this work, but please be sure to attribute me as the original author!
+Feel free to copy, modify, and redistribute this work, but please be sure to attribute me (Thomas D. Fischer) as the original author!